By Stephen Whittaker

 “Then why.
 Why work for a corrupt regime?”

-“It’s what I know, don’t we all attach to the familiar?
-Russia has not changed, tsars now and the oligarchy.
-And they pay.”
+“It’s what I know; don’t we all attach to the familiar?
+Russia has not changed.
+Tsars then corrupt oligarchs; and they pay.”

 “We seek advantage, but I see you don’t.
 Admirable.
 But you know something we want.”
 She felt insecure.
 She loved the people.
 This would be s**t!!